eudaemonic-one/Lifelong-Learning/Object-Oriented-Programming/cmu-17514/lecture16-api-design-2.md

   * Document thread safety
   * If class is mutable, document state space
   * If API spans packages, JavaDoc is not sufficient

+## Miscs

+* Don‘t let your output become your de facto API
+* Avoid float and double where exact answers are required
+* use BigDecimal(String), int, long instead
+* BigDecimal.valueOf(double) is better, but not perfect
+  * Use it for non-constant values